 What are the benefits of dog nose work?

-Benefits for the dog include physical activity, mental stimulation and confidence building.
+Benefits of dog nose work include physical activity, mental stimulation, and confidence building.
 For both the dog and the handler, nose work is a great way to bring their relationship to the next level.
-In fact, nose work is being used more and more to provide enrichment for dogs in shelters.
-Engaging in nose work helps keep dogs mentally healthy while they’re waiting for forever homes, and it can even be a marketing tool that helps them get adopted.
+In fact, scent training is being used more and more to provide enrichment for dogs in shelters.
+Engaging in nose work helps keep dogs mentally healthy while they’re waiting for homes, and it can even be a marketing tool that helps them get adopted.

-What type of dogs can do scent training?
+What type of dog can do scent training?

-The beauty of nose work is that virtually any pooch can do it, including dogs who can’t take part in more vigorous exercise because of age or physical limitations.
-Nose work training can increase the confidence of shy or fearful dogs, and it’s even suitable for dogs who have too much energy, because it helps them learn how to focus.
+The beauty of nose work is that virtually any dog can do it, including dogs who can’t take part in more vigorous exercise because of age or physical limitations.
+Nose work training can increase the confidence of shy or fearful dogs, and it’s even suitable for dogs who are high energy, as it helps them learn how to focus.

-What sort of equipment or supplies are needed for nose work?
+What equipment or supplies are needed for nose work?

 Are there classes where my dog can learn the sport?

 Absolutely.
-Visit the website of the National Association of Canine Scent Work for more information on finding nose work workshops and certified nose work instructors in your area.
+Visit the National Association of Canine Scent Work website for more information on finding nose work workshops and certified nose work instructors in your area.
 Instructors work with just one pup at a time, so the one-on-one classes are fine even for dogs who are reactive toward other dogs.